Marcus doing new stuff

 Implementing Unit Of Work with NHibernate

-The more I work with it the more stupid I feel around what I have been doing before; why have I written so much SQL?
-It feel just … unnecessary.
-Who said stupid?
+The more I work with NHibernate, the more I question why I wrote so much SQL in the past.
+It feels… unnecessary.
+Who said “stupid”?
 Not me…

-Jimmy Nilsson said something like; “I just want the database and storage problems to be a consequence of my domain model.
-I don’t want to think about it”.
-And that is one of the goals with DDD and the solution is, for example, NHibernate.
+Jimmy Nilsson once said, “I just want the database and storage problems to be a consequence of my domain model.
+I don’t want to think about it.”
+This aligns with one of the goals of Domain-Driven Design (DDD), and NHibernate is a key tool in achieving this.

 Read More